 The Environmental Remediation Process

-- Investigation (Phase I and II ESAs): Quantify the extent and types of contamination.
+- Investigation (Phase I and II ESAs): Site assessment data, sampling, and environmental testing help determine the extent and type of contamination.

 ESA and Evaluation & Remediation